Alusus/Rows/readme.md

 addition to an overload for executing raw SQL statements.
 The version for raw SQL splits the SQL structure from the data, which are passed as extra args to the function similar to printf.
 The following types of data params are supported by this function:
+* CharsPtr for field or table name: %n
 * String: %s
 * CharsPtr: %p
 * Int: %i